 This post may contain affiliate links.
 Please read our disclosure policy.

-This easy to make Spanish Chicken and Cauliflower Rice is an updated and healthy version of a personal favorite comfort food recipe.
-The cauli rice is super flavorful and loaded with Manzanilla Olives from Spain.
+This easy to make Chicken and Cauliflower Rice is an updated and healthy version of a personal favorite comfort food recipe.
 It's also an excellent meal prep recipe for a healthy weekday lunch.

-Spanish chicken for the big-time lunch/dinner/meal prep win!
+Chicken and cauliflower rice for the big-time lunch/dinner/meal prep win!
 My vote is that you make this recipe for dinner then pack up the leftovers for a couple of quick and easy, grab and go lunches for the week.
-2 in 1 Spanish chicken!

-We've taken this Spanish chicken and rice recipe and given it a bit of a healthy makeover.
+We've taken this chicken and cauliflower rice recipe and given it a bit of a healthy makeover.
 I honestly think this recipe is even better than the original.

-What makes this Spanish Chicken and Rice recipe so amazing:
+What makes this Chicken and Cauliflower Rice recipe so amazing: